What Address Verify Does

 - A ‘Matchscore’, which indicates how much the provided address has changed during the verification process

-- If a customer edits an address provided by Capture, or manually enters an address, Verify then processes that address and matches it against our reference data to provide a cleaned-up record
+- If a customer edits an address provided by Capture, or manually enters an address, Verify then processes that address and matches it against reference data to provide a cleaned-up record

-There are two main ways in which you can use Address Verify:
+There are two main ways in which Address Verify can be used:- As an on-premise installation

 - Hosted in the public cloud

-Should I use the AVC or AQI?
+Should the AVC or AQI Be Used?

 - AQI: a pre-defined, simplified code which provides a high-level view of the quality of an address.
 This is intended to offer a view of overall address quality, but not to be used as a metric for deciding whether to accept an address which has been processed via Verify.
+The AVC should be used to verify addresses.

 - The level to which an address has been validated